Home > Analyses > Financial Services > Citigroup Inc.

 | Citigroup Inc. | 221B |

-Citigroup Inc. ranks 4th among its competitors with a market cap at 22.94% of the leader, JPMorgan Chase & Co.
-The company is positioned below both the average market cap of the top 10 competitors (456B) and the median market cap of the sector (359B).
-It maintains a significant 52.31% gap from its nearest competitor above, Wells Fargo & Company.
+Citigroup Inc. ranks 4th among its competitors with a market cap at 23.43% of the sector leader, JPMorgan Chase.
+It sits below both the average market cap of the top 10 (456B) and the sector median (359B).
+The firm maintains a substantial 49.13% gap from Wells Fargo, its nearest competitor above.

 Comparisons with competitors